 Astronomy Public Nights at the Cronyn Observatory occur weekly during May though August (every Saturday evening, 8:30-11pm), and monthly during October through April.
-If you are interested in our Fall/Winter group booking program, please see the Exploring the Stars program.

 There is no charge, and no reservations are necessary; come and go as you please throughout the evening.
 The University has free parking on the weekends; check the "Visitor Parking" link.

 The observatory is typically open about twice a month during the fall/winter and on special occasions; check our calendar on our main page.
 Note that Fall/Winter public nights start earlier and are shorter than our summer public nights -- check the schedule for details.

 The Observatory is open every Saturday evening during the months of May, June, July, and August.

 Start time is 20:30 (8:30 p.m.).
 Closing time is 23:00 (11:00 p.m.).

 The first summer public night for 2018 will be on Saturday, May 5; the last will be August 25.